nushell/nushell.github.io/book/quick_tour.md

 @[code](@snippets/introduction/ls_example.sh)

-The table is more than just showing the directory in a different way.
+The table does more than show the directory in a different way.
 Just like tables in a spreadsheet, this table allows us to work with the data more interactively.

 The first thing we'll do is to sort our table by size.
 To do this, we'll take the output from [`ls`](/commands/docs/ls.md) and feed it into a command that can sort tables based on the contents of a column.